Is a Prenuptial Agreement Right for You?

 Why a Prenuptial Agreement May Be Right for You

 A prenuptial agreement allows both spouses to separate their property and protect it in the event that they choose to end their relationship.
-They also allow both parties to distinguish what is agreed as being marital property and what is community property.
+They also allow both parties to distinguish what is agreed upon as being marital property and what is community property.

 These two things can bring about a number of benefits, including: